The Pre-made Dishes I Saw in Finland

 Five minutes later: a quick dinner that looks far from hasty

-Lidl's New Attempt
+Lidl's New Approach

 Lidl exterior advertisement: the chef's smile tells you "everything is taken care of"